lorenzob123/HMLF/docs/guide/callbacks.rst

   import gym

-  from stable_baselines3 import PPO from stable_baselines3.common.callbacks import CheckpointCallback, EveryNTimesteps
+  from hmlf import PPO
+  from hmlf.common.callbacks import CheckpointCallback, EveryNTimesteps

   # this is equivalent to defining CheckpointCallback(save_freq=500)
   # checkpoint_callback will be triggered every 500 steps